Meditation Teacher Academy

 We believe a new meditator should be mentored by a certified, experienced professional who can deliver comprehensive meditation instruction.
 We know that each student, if taught correctly, will continue to meditate on their own and experience the countless benefits that meditation can provide.

 Learning to meditate can be a fundamentally transformative experience essential for those longing to live peacefully in our modern-day world.
 Teaching meditation is transformative and fulfilling in so many ways.

 If you are looking for more passion, meaning, and purpose in your life, and are a therapist, counseling professional, educator, life coach, executive, manager, healer, yoga teacher, or someone who wants to deepen the work you’re already doing in the world, and you are committed to being a guide for others and called to serve a greater cause, the McLean Meditation Institute Teacher Certification Program is designed for you.

-You'll receive a high degree of specialized training in the knowledge, skills, and presence necessary to teach the Simple, Easy, Every Day Meditation method, a powerful daily meditation practice suitable for anyone.
+You'll receive a high degree of specialized training in the knowledge, skills, and presence necessary to teach mindfulness, various meditation practices, and the Simple, Easy, Every Day Meditation method, a powerful daily meditation practice suitable for anyone.